Accessibility Monitoring,

-Continuously monitor, track, and stay compliant with WCAG, ADA, and global accessibility standards, without manual rechecks.
+Continuously monitor, track, and stay compliant with WCAG, ADA,

-How Accessibility Monitoring Works on Your Website
+How Accessibility Monitor Works

 Crawl your website through manual or scheduled scans to detect accessibility issues.